Last updated on November 22nd, 2019

 Your podcast cover art is the first experience potential listeners have with your show as they browse on Apple Podcasts, Google Podcasts, Spotify, or their favorite podcast app.
-They’ll use your artwork to decide if they should read your description, skim your episode titles, or listen to their first episode.
-This makes it a critical part of promoting your podcast.
+They’ll use your artwork to decide if they should read your description, skim your episode titles, or listen to their first episode making it a critical part of promoting your podcast.

-So even though you didn’t get into podcasting to be an artist (and probably never thought you’d have to in order to start a podcast), you still need to take your podcast cover art seriously.
-In this article, we’ll go over how to create quality podcast imagery that helps grow your show.
+Even though you didn’t get into podcasting to be an artist, you still need to take your podcast cover art seriously.
+Ahead, we’ll go over how to create quality podcast imagery that helps grow your show.

 Podcast Cover Art Technical Details